Get started

 <p>You are <b>tagged-devices</b> from <b>pneuma</b> (100.78.40.86:49214)</p>

 From here you can do anything you want with the Go standard library HTTP stack, or anything that is compatible with it (such as Gin/Gonic or Gorilla/mux).
-If you want to make outgoing HTTP connections to resources on your tailnet, use the HTTP client that the tsnet.Server exposes:
+If you want to make outgoing HTTP connections to resources in your tailnet, use the HTTP client that the tsnet.Server exposes:

 httpCli := srv.HTTPClient()